 Save Data Cloud: Save data cloud finally brings cloud backups to the Nintendo Switch.
 Previously, if some form of accident happened to your gaming system, all that data would be lost forever.
 With save data cloud, users will have automatic backups when near an internet connection.
 Additionally, users can access data from one device with another device using the cloud backups.
 But beware: if you cancel your subscription your cloud backups will be deleted.

-NES Games: The last major feature the Switch’s online service offers is 20 classic NES games that you can play anytime, anywhere.
-Here’s a list of the 20 titles that will be available at launch:
+NES Games: The last major feature the Switch’s online service offers is 33 classic NES games that you can play anytime, anywhere.
+Nintendo has continued to add games slowly since the online service launched.
+The four most recent games launched in February 2019.
+Here’s the list of the 33 titles.

 - Super Mario Bros.